The Infinity Delusion

 The Infinity Delusion is published by Alterologic as an eBook

-Available at all good online booksellers.
+Now in 3rd edition, available at all good online booksellers.

 Why do some people believe that numbers ‘exist’, rather than simply being a concept of our minds?
 In particular, why should we believe that numbers that consist of the sum of an infinite number of other numbers added together ‘exist’?

 And maybe you don’t think it matters very much - but there you would be quite wrong.
 This book shows how mathematics has become divided into two quite disparate branches, where one branch is based on logical foundations, but the other is based on irrational Platonist beliefs and a failure to understand that ignoring the limitations of language can give erroneous results.
 This divide should not be confused with the quite different notion of the division of mathematics into ‘pure’ and ‘applied’ mathematics.
 It is commonly considered that ‘pure’ mathematics covers any mathematics which operates without any reference at all to the real world, whereas ‘applied’ mathematics is when mathematics uses pure mathematics as a base in order to solve real world problems.
 But the dichotomy that is the subject of this book is not about this distinction between “applied mathematics” and “pure mathematics”.